What does “Licensed and Insured” mean for a land clearing company?

 – Ask them to provide a County Business license.
 This shows they are formally recognized in the County they are based in.
 “ShadowCat Services, Inc” is based in, and holds a business license in, Volusia County.

 – Finally, outside of typical auto insurance a professional company will hold “General Liability” insurance.
 Auto Insurance does not cover any damage to you or your property during land clearing, so “General Liability” is needed.
 Ask to see a copy of their Certificate of Insurance (COI).
 It should be current.
+Keep in mind, a company must have specific insurance riders on their General Liability Policy.
+These riders dictate what general area is covered.
+Our rider covers land clearing and grading for example.
+However, an excavation company that offers land clearing on the side may only have an excavation rider.
+Without the proper riders, the company is not actually insured for any land clearing work!

 Being sure to check any company out for these items protects you, but also helps the legitimate small businesses like ShadowCat Services, Inc which are playing by all the rules.